MichaelCade/90DaysOfDevOps/Days/day38.md

 We are going to most likely want to add more files or even change the files we have in our directory.
 We have already done our first commit above.
 But now we are going to add more details and more files.

 We could repeat our process from before, create or edit our file > `git add .` to add all files to the staging area then `git commit -m "meaningful message"` and this would work just fine.
-But to be able to offer a meaningful message on commit of what has changed you might not want to write something out like `git commit -m "Well, I changed some code because it did not work and when I fixed that I also added something new to the readme.md to ensure everyone knew about the user experience and then I made a tea."` I mean this would work as well although probably make it descriptive but the preferred way here is to add this with a text editor.
+But to be able to offer a meaningful message on commit of what has changed you might not want to write something out like `git commit -m "Well, I changed some code because it did not work and when I fixed that I also added something new to the readme.mdto ensure everyone knew about the user experience and then I made a tea."` I mean this would work as well although probably make it descriptive but the preferred way here is to add this with a text editor.

 If we run `git commit` after running `git add` it will open our default text editor which in my case here is nano.
 Here are the steps I took to add some changes to the file, ran `git status` to show what is and what is not staged.
 Then I used `git add` to add the file to the staging area, then ran `git commit` which opened nano.